 We have the cure and those of us in the loose leaf tea business look forward to serving up these wonderful, unique and varied taste delights from places like China, India, Japan, Africa, Turkey or one of a myriad of countries that now grow tea fine loose leaf tea.

-James Norwood Pratt put out the idea that the loose leaf tea curve will be mimic that of wine 30 years earlier when American wine was kind of chuckled about and very few Americans knew the difference between a Red a Rose or a Shiraz.
-I will paraphrase Mr. Pratt like this; Americans will be able to go into a restaurant and order a Darjeeling or an Assam and know what they are ordering just as they know the difference between a Shiraz and a Burgundy.
+James Norwood Pratt put out the idea that the loose leaf tea education curve will mimic that of wine 40 years earlier when American wine was kind of chuckled about and very few Americans knew the difference between a Red a Rose or a Shiraz.
+I will paraphrase Mr. Pratt like this; Americans will be able to go into a restaurant and order a Darjeeling or an Assam and know the difference in what they are ordering just as they know the difference between a Shiraz and a Burgundy.

 O.k.
 So I better get back to my work.
 I have met a wonderful young man who wants to introduce to a lady named “Margaret”.
 She is from Darjeeling.
 When most Americans can read the preceding sentence and know to what to what I refer, those of us spending our time and joy reintroducing tea to America will have succeeded in our task!!!
 I put this thought forward in the spirit of Mr. Pratt’s prophetic words.